Table of Contents

 You also can spec the KOGA WorldTraveller exactly how you like using their online bike configurator.
-It adds cost to custom build a bike, but you can choose the colour you really like, as well as a Rohloff 14-speed internal gear hub and belt drivetrain (my preference for world touring).
+It adds cost to custom build a bike, but you can choose from one of 10 colours, as well as a Rohloff 14-speed internal gear hub and belt drivetrain (my preference for world touring).

 KOGA place a lifetime warranty on the frame for the original owner, which is much longer than comparable touring bike manufacturers such as Tout Terrain (five years) and Idworx (six years).